How does the short-stem prosthesis differ from a classical hip prosthesis?

 The short-stem prosthesis has prevailed - why?

-The decision between a short stem prosthesis and a classic hip replacement is one of the most important questions patients face before the implantation of an artificial hip joint .
-Both systems have the same goal – eliminating pain, restoring mobility, and ensuring stable joint function for decades.
+The decision between a short‑stem prosthesis and a classic hip endoprosthesis belongs to the most important questions patients face before the implantation of a artificial hip joint concern.
+Both systems have the same goal – eliminate pain, restore mobility and ensure a stable joint function for decades.
 However, the way this goal is achieved differs significantly.
-It is here that incorrect or exaggerated expectations often arise, which can be avoided through a clear understanding of the differences.
+Exactly here, false or exaggerated expectations, which can be avoided through a clear understanding of the differences.

-The short-stem prosthesis has clearly established itself in hip arthroplasty in recent years - and for several good reasons.
-Modern implants of this type enable bone-preserving, soft-tissue-sparing and anatomically correct care, which offers enormous advantages, especially for younger and active patients.
+The short‑stem prosthesis has become clearly established in hip arthroplasty over the past years – and that for several good reasons.
+Modern implants of this design now enable bone‑sparing, soft‑tissue‑friendly and anatomically correct treatment, which especially offers enormous advantages for younger and active patients.

-One of the most important reasons for the success: The short-stem prosthesis preserves more of the patient's own bone, particularly in the thigh.
-This better preserves the natural force progression, and subsequent revision surgeries can be performed significantly more easily and gently.
-In addition, modern short stems are flexible in their anchorage: they offer both stable metaphyseal fixation and - depending on the model - a mixed anchorage extending into the proximal femoral region.
+One of the most important reasons for success: The short‑stem prosthesis receives more autologous bone, especially in the thigh.
+This preserves the natural force transmission better, and later revision surgeries can be performed significantly more easily and gently.
+In addition, modern short stems are flexible in their anchoring: they provide both a stable metaphyseal fixation and – depending on the model – a mixed anchoring up to the proximal femur portion.

-Functionally, the short-stem prosthesis also delivers extremely convincing results today.
-Many patients report a natural feeling of movement, faster muscle build-up, and a subjectively "lighter" hip joint.
-Since the musculature in the trochanter area is less stressed, the rehabilitation phase is often shortened.
-For sports-active patients, good rotational stability and high resilience are particularly decisive.
+Also functionally, the short-stem prosthesis today äußerst überzeugende results.
+Many patients report about a natural movement feeling, faster strength buildup and a subjectively „lighter“ hip joint.
+Since the musculature in the trochanter area is less stressed, the rehabilitation phase is often verkürzt.
+Für sportively active patients, especially the good rotational stability and high load capacity crucial.

-Another success factor: The development of modern surgical approaches – such as the muscle-sparing direct anterior approach (DAA) – harmonizes particularly well with short-stem prostheses.
-As a result, patients benefit from smaller incisions, less soft tissue irritation, and faster mobilization.
+Another success factor: The development of modern Operationszugänge – for example the muscle-sparing direct anterior approach (DAA) – aligns especially well with short-stem prostheses.
+As a result, patients benefit from smaller incisions, less soft tissue irritation and faster mobilization.

 In summary, the short-stem prosthesis has prevailed because: